-Catnip (Nepeta cataria), best known as a stimulant for cats, is a perennial herb in the mint family (Labiatae).
-Cats, both domestic and wild, are attracted to catnip mainly due to a compound known as nepetalactone present in plant tissues.
+Catnip (Nepeta cataria), best known as a stimulant for cats, is a perennial herb in the mint family (Lamiaceae).
+Cats, both domestic and wild, are attracted to catnip mainly due to a compound known as nepatalactone present in plant tissues.

 Catnip is primarily marketed for cats in stuffed toys, catnip-filled balls, compressed pellets, and in shaker bottles.
 Marketing possibilities include farmers markets, pet stores, and higher-end retail stores.
-Growers should have an established market available before beginning production.
+Growers should have an established market available before beginning production or limit their production to very small scale because many members of the mint family spread aggressively.
 Strong marketing skills are essential for success with a niche product like catnip.
 Most commercial catnip for toys is of a lower grade, consisting of dried, ground-up stalks, as well as leaves.
 However, the most aromatic portions of the plant are the blossoms and leaves.
 Savvy growers may be able to develop a market for a higher grade product, especially if well-packaged to retain freshness, and therefore, potency.
 Organic growers with an existing consumer base that prefers organic goods may also have a distinct marketing advantage.